 You'll begin to develop specialist engineering skills through completing classes in a range of advanced topics.

-You can choose to either spend fourth year at a partner institution abroad or remain at Strathclyde.
-The home curriculum focuses on developing advanced technical understanding on the design and analysis of electro-mechanical systems.
+Your curriculum focuses on developing an advanced technical understanding of the design and analysis of electromechanical systems.
 You’ll also undertake an individual, industry-focused research project to help you gain the project management skills needed by professional engineers.

 In Year 5 you'll have the opportunity to develop your team-working skills through a multidisciplinary group project.
 This project will have a strong industrial influence and provide you with the opportunity to utilise both your hardware and software skills by developing a fully-functioning system, which you're required to demonstrate at an internal business tradeshow/exhibition at the end of the year.

 In addition to the project, you'll select modules from a range of advanced electrical and mechanical subjects.